 Figure 3.
 Using genomic variant information in the motif-MSA profile to investigate selective constraints in PPI motifs.
-Using SNVs from the ExAC dataset, we use various SNV properties to investigate the extent of selective constraints at each position in the motif-MSA profile. (a) For each non-synonymous SNV, a score can be computed from the SIFT tool to approximate its deleteriousness phylogenetically, where a lower SIFT score means more deleterious.
-Each blue violin plot represents the distribution of SIFT scores at each position in the TPR motif, with the width of the plot approximating frequency density and the black dot denoting the median SIFT score.
-The distribution provides an estimation of the selective constraints based on inter-species comparison. (b) For each SNV, the minor allele frequency (MAF) in the human population can determine whether an SNV is rare (MAF ≤ 0.005) or otherwise, common.
-The log ratio of the number of rare versus common variants (log R/C) represents the enrichment of rare variants, which has been used as a metric for estimating selective constraints based on intra-species comparison.
+Using SNVs from the ExAC dataset, we use various SNV properties to investigate the extent of selective constraints at each position in the motif-MSA profile. (a) For each non-synonymous SNV, a score can be computed from the SIFT tool, where a lower SIFT score means the SNV may be more deleterious.
+Each blue violin plot represents the distribution of SIFT scores at each position in the TPR motif, with the width of the plot showing frequency density and the black dot denoting the median SIFT score.
+The distribution provides an estimation of selective constraints based on inter-species comparison. (b) For each SNV, the minor allele frequency (MAF) in the human population can determine whether an SNV is rare (MAF ≤ 0.005) or otherwise, common.
+The log ratio of the number of rare versus common variants (log R/C) represents the enrichment/depletion of rare variants, which has been used as a metric for estimating selective constraints based on intra-species comparison.
 All positions have an enrichment of rare variants, with position 25 having no common variants (log ratio with a zero denominator is undefined). (c) We can also calculate the log ratio of non-synonymous versus synonymous SNVs (log NS/S).
 A depletion of NS variants with respect to the background of S SNVs suggests a position might be functionally significant. (d) The five positions with the least median SIFT scores are numbered in blue according to their rank (there are four positions tied at rank 2).
 The five positions with the lowest log (NS/S) are ranked in red.
 The top five most conserved positions in the motif-MSA are highlighted in orange.
-There are eight candidate positions which fulfil at least one of the above criteria of the lowest SIFT median scores, log(NS/S) and motif-MSA sequence conservation, with four positions satisfying at least two. (e) Using the X-ray crystal structure of the human HOP TPR1 domain (PDB ID: 1ELW), it consists of three TPR motifs, as shown as cartoon ribbons in the legend, colored in olive, brown and yellow (white represents capping helix).
+There are eight candidate positions which fulfil at least one of the above criteria of the lowest SIFT median scores, log(NS/S) and motif-MSA sequence conservation, with four positions satisfying at least two. (e) Using the X-ray crystal structure of the human HOP TPR1 domain (PDB ID: 1ELW), it consists of three TPR motifs as shown as cartoon ribbons in the inset, colored separately in shades of grey (white represents capping helix).
 We can see the 24 residues (8 residues in each of three motifs) in the spatial context and observe that they are mostly buried residues.
 Residues 6 and 7 are identified by SIFT scores (blue in (a)).
 Residues 8, 11, 20, 24 and 27 are identified motif conservation (orange).
 Residue 17 is identified by log(NS/S).
-The ligand-binding convex profile of the TPR1 domain (the cognate ligand is represented by the green stick model) is rotated 180o to reveal the concave profile of the same TPR1 domain. (f) We also use two databases, ClinVar (blue) and HGMD (light blue) and the union of the two sets (dark blue), to demonstrate which TPR motif positions accumulates more clinically-relevant and disease-related SNVs.
-We use the same color scheme to label the residue numbers identified in (e).
+The ligand-binding convex profile of the TPR1 domain (the cognate ligand is represented by the green stick model) is rotated 180o to reveal the concave profile of the same TPR1 domain. (f) We also use two databases, ClinVar (dark purple) and HGMD (light purple) and the union of the two sets (purple), to demonstrate which TPR motif positions accumulates more clinically-relevant and disease-related SNVs.
+We use the same color scheme to number the residue numbers identified in (e).

 Supplementary Figure 1.
 The most frequent size of the TPR motif is 34 amino acids.